Ericsson/dataplanebook/src/threading/threading.rst

 chunks of time a thread is allowed to run), is designed for "normal" desktop and server applications, where the size of one task is measured in the order of tens of milliseconds, as opposed to the data plane, where tasks are on the order of microseconds.
-Similiar, the latency budget and :term:`jitter` requirements also differ in the order of magnitudes.
+Similarly, the latency budget and :term:`jitter` requirements also differ in the order of magnitudes.

-A commmon scenario in case fast path processing is mixed with other types of threads is where CFS shows a tendency to prioritize the execution of a non-vital, periodically running, :term:`management plane` over a busy, "batch-looking", packet processing thread.
+A common scenario in case fast path processing is mixed with other types of threads is where CFS shows a tendency to prioritize the execution of a non-vital, periodically running, :term:`management plane` over a busy, "batch-looking", packet processing thread.